Explainability of Large Language Models: Opportunities and Challenges toward Generating Trustworthy Explanations: Empirical insights from critical applications

-Interactive explanations with human-machine interaction have recently been an area of interest for building trust in an autonomous vehicle (AV) \cite{marcu2024lingoqa, atakishiyev2024incorporating}.
-Understanding how an AV understands its operational surroundings and makes real-time decisions can help establish trust with on board passengers.
-The question-answering (QA) mechanism, particularly in terms of visual question answering (VQA) and video question answering (VideoQA), has been an area of interest for providing human-interpretable explanations for justifying AV actions in a variety of actual and simulated traffic scenes.
-In this sense, we experiment with a multimodal LLM model applied to an autonomous driving dataset and ask questions to the model to justify its answers as a follow-up.
-As the focus of this paper is explainability from a language aspect, we focus on analyzing model predictions from the latter perspective.
-We use the Video-LLaMA2 multi-modal LLM \cite{cheng2024videollama} for summarizing temporal driving scenes from the Berkeley DeepDrive Attention (BDD-A) dataset \cite{xia2019predicting}, a video dataset with dynamic traffic and critical situations.
-We carefully sample four driving scenes from the dataset and ask explanatory questions for each scenario shown in Figure \ref{fig:traffic_scenarios}.
-The goal is to determine whether the model captures dynamic traffic environments with timing sensitivity and can explain its prediction of traffic scenes via intelligible, linguistic reasoning. \\ Figure \ref{fig:traffic_scenarios} presents our experimental results.
-As seen, we first prompt the model to describe a scene and further ask causal, contrastive, and counterfactual questions.
-While the traditional approach for evaluating explanations has been to consider either descriptive or causal questions starting with the ``What" and ``Why" keywords, we instead argue that the model should also justify more challenging prompts --- contrastive and counterfactual questions, as they are robustness test for models \cite{stepin2021survey}, to ensure that its emergent ability does not remain limited to simple tests.
-Traditionally, LLMs are constructed by fine-tuning labeled datasets of instructional prompts and corresponding outputs, and their generalization ability is usually tested within their built-in mechanism.
+descriptive or causal questions starting with the ``What" and ``Why" keywords, we instead argue that the model should also justify more challenging prompts --- contrastive and counterfactual questions, as they are robustness test for models \cite{stepin2021survey}, to ensure that its emergent ability does not remain limited to simple tests.
+Traditionally, LLMs are constructed by fine-tuning labeled datasets of instructional prompts and corresponding outputs, and their generalization ability is usually tested using their built-in mechanism.
 However, we argue that a \textit{local explanation} is \textit{faithful} if the model also predicts correct answers in stress test prompts.
-In the selected scenes, once the model produces a response, we ask causal, counterfactual, and contrastive questions and observe that the model produces correct responses to these questions in Scenes 1,2 and 4.
-In Scene 3, the model produces an incorrect explanation at first and cannot rationalize a contrastive query as the follow-up of the first query.
-Based on these insights, we can summarize that a local LLM explanation in this example can be considered trustworthy if 1) it passes the causal reasoning test, 2) it can justify contrastive and causal questions correctly as a stress test, 3) it understands, distinguishes, and justify questions requiring fact or belief-based subjective answers accordingly, and 4) it avoids presenting falsified explanation in case it just cannot answer the question.
-The fourth property should be emphasized: depending on what data sources an LLM model is pretrained, it may not capture information beyond its knowledge base, and acknowledging its limitation by simply avoiding presenting a fictitious explanation is as significant as the first three properties.
+In the selected scenes, once the model produces a response, we ask causal, counterfactual, and contrastive questions and observe that the model produces correct responses to these questions in Scenes 1, 2, and 4.
+In Scene 3, the model initially produces an incorrect explanation and cannot rationalize a contrastive query as the follow-up to the first query.
+Based on these insights, we can summarize that a local LLM explanation in this example can be considered trustworthy if 1) it passes the causal reasoning test, 2) it can justify contrastive and counterfactual questions correctly as a stress test, 3) it understands, distinguishes, and justify questions requiring fact or belief-based subjective answers accordingly, and 4) it avoids presenting falsified explanation in case it just cannot answer the question.
+The fourth property should be emphasized: depending on the data sources an LLM model is pretrained on, it may not capture information beyond its knowledge base, and acknowledging this limitation by simply avoiding the presentation of a fictitious explanation is as significant as the first three properties.
 Hence, we argue that at least these four properties should be inherent requirements of trustworthy local LLM explanations.